TruckMuncher/TruckMuncher-Web/README.md

         brew update && brew install phantomjs

-2. Install the karma cli so you can run karma as a command
+2. (Optional since we're using Grunt to run karma) Install the karma cli so you can run karma as a command

         sudo npm install -g karma-cli

 3. Run karma

-        karma start my.conf.js
+        grunt karma:unit karma.conf.js

 IBM Bluemix